Open Accessibility Menu

 Install Drip Edge Boards

 Does your home have a drip edge?
-It should, because this part of your roof is critical to prevent fascia damage.
+It should be because this part of your roof is critical to prevent fascia damage.
 A drip edge is an L-shaped piece of metal attached to your trim.
 It sits below the first layer of shingles.
 It protects your decking by safely directing water away to prevent moisture damage.

 Keep Gutters Clean